Introduction

 partials/content.html

-Benefits of Using Django and HTMX Together
+Advantages of Using Django with HTMX

-- Possible alternative to frontend frameworks: Improve user experience without heavy frameworks like React or Vue.js.
+3. Frontend Framework Alternative: Improve user experience without heavy frameworks like React or Vue.js.